About the Program

 Brandi Wilkins Catanese, Associate Professor.
 African American drama and theater.

-Abigail T. De Kosnik, Assistant Professor.
+Abigail T. De Kosnik, Associate Professor.
 New media, performance studies, performance theory, performance, media studies, fan studies, digital culture, social networks, film, television, social media, Internet culture, digital humanities.

 Julia Fawcett, Associate Professor.
 Performance studies, theater history .